tpg22systems/deploy/README.md

 ### Updating to the latest images

 Docker compose will automatically swap out containers.
 Runing make again, with the correct parameters should replace images that need updates.

+Running *make* again will shut down only the images that need changing, and update them.

 ### Shutdown